 Here is a list of some of the MOOC programs offered by popular universities:

 - Free online courses offered by Stanford University – This link will open a directory of the online courses offered by Stanford.
-Search on topics of interest to find free courses available at this time or try this link to Stanford OpenEdX courses.
-One free course of particular interest to me as a writer was their Adventures in Writing course.
+Search on topics of interest to find free courses available at this time.
 The downside to taking the free Stanford online courses is that students get no completion certificate or other validation for taking the course.

 - The Opening Learning initiative at Harvard University offers free and fee-based online courses.